clinical-meteor/cookbook/cookbook/namespacing.md

 **File System**
 The most important is to simply use the filesystem as a namespace.
-Feel free to use multi dotted names, or camelCase names, and go to town in creating ad-hoc namespaces.
+Feel free to organize files in folders however makes sense for your app, and use multi dotted names, or camelCase names, and go to town in creating ad-hoc namespaces.
+Meteor's bundler and minifier will combine all your files, and users and clients will never need to know how your internal files are organized.
+Feel free to rename files and directories as often as it makes sense to keep things organized.
 ````sh
 /client/templates/page.home.html
 /client/templates/page.profile.html